-It makes us try to do more things rather than fewer things, thinking we’ll be more productive.
-Not realizing that the opposite may actually be true.
+It makes us try to do more things rather than fewer things, thinking we’ll be more productive, but not realizing that the opposite may actually be true.

 It’s worth the effort

 It’s worth going against perceptions to be better at single-tasking as the benefits can be substantial.
 In addition to making us smarter, single-tasking is more efficient and productive than multitasking and leads to better outcomes.

 Cal Newport, a professor at Georgetown University, believes the ability to focus without distraction can lead to extraordinary results.
 He calls this ‘deep work‘.